 Investing, in general, comes with risks, but thoughtful investment selections that meet your goals and risk profile keep individual stock and bond risks at an acceptable level.
-However, other risks are inherent in investing you have no control over.
-Most of these risks affect the market or the economy and require investors to adjust portfolios or ride out the storm.
+However, other risks you have no control over are inherent in investing.
+Most of these risks affect the market or economy and require investors to adjust portfolios or ride out the storm.

 Older investors are in a tighter bind.
-If you are in or near retirement, a major downturn in stocks can be devastating if you haven't shifted significant assets to bonds or fixed-income securities.
+If you are in or near retirement, a major downturn in the stock market can be devastating if you haven't shifted significant assets to bonds or fixed-income securities.
 This is why diversification and adjusting your portfolio's asset allocation as you age is essential for investing.

 Inflation is the tax on everyone, and if it's too high, it can destroy value and create recessions.
-Although we believe inflation is under our control, the cure of higher interest rates may at some point be as bad as the problem.
+Although we believe inflation is under our control, the cure of higher interest rates may, at some point, be as bad as the problem.
 With the massive government borrowing to fund the stimulus packages, it is only a matter of time before inflation returns.

-Investors historically have retreated to “hard assets” such as real estate and precious metals, especially gold, in times of inflation, because they're likely to withstand the change.
+Investors have historically retreated to hard assets, such as real estate and precious metals, especially gold, in times of inflation, because they're likely to withstand the change.
 Inflation hurts investors on fixed incomes the most since it erodes the value of their income stream.
 Stocks are the best protection against inflation since companies can adjust prices to the rate of inflation.
 A global recession may mean stocks will struggle for a protracted amount of time before the economy is strong enough to bear higher prices.
 It is not a perfect solution, but that is why even retired investors should maintain some of their assets in stocks.

 Market Value Risk

 Market value risk refers to what happens when the market turns against or ignores your investment.
 It happens when the market goes off chasing the "next hot thing" and leaves many good, but unexciting companies behind.
-It also happens when the market collapses - good stocks, as well as bad stocks, suffer as investors stampede out of the market.
+It also happens when the market collapses because good stocks, as well as bad stocks, suffer as investors stampede out of the market.

-The lesson is: don’t get caught with all your investments in one sector of the economy.
+Don't get caught with all your investments in one sector of the economy.
 By spreading your investments across several sectors, you have a better chance of participating in the growth of some of your stocks at any one time.

-Being Too Conservative
+Risk of Being Too Conservative